aweekj/Kiko-plus/_posts/2017-01-10-deep-learning-jupyter-ec2.md

 ```

 The first time you import `keras`, the console should tell you which backend you are currently using as well as some output indicating that you are using the GPU via CUDA.

+We're done!
+Have fun experimenting with your NNs!